-When appropriate, the agency will follow recommendations set forth by the Centers for Disease Control and Prevention (CDC) to prevent the spread of diseases.
+When appropriate, the agency will follow recommendations set forth by the Centers for Disease Control and Prevention (CDC) to prevent the spread of diseases, including Coronavirus (COVID-19).
+For a copy of the PAEP COVID 19 Toolkit, please request you're your assigned Employment Specialist.